How authentic should parents be with kids about their own emotions?

 In fact, anger by itself is not authentic.
 It is not the whole truth.
 It is our body's defensive reaction to fear or powerlessness or grief or another deep, upsetting emotion.
 So if we really wanted to be authentic with our children, we would not scream at them when they resist doing their homework.
 We would admit the deeper truth: "I am terrified that you are acting like this because maybe you have a learning disability...I feel powerless to get you to do this work and I am afraid you will fail at school and ruin your life."
 But of course that would be a terrible thing to say to a child in the name of authenticity.
 So while I generally favor authenticity, I think it's much more complex than than simply being "authentic."

 So let's start with your question about stoicism.
-Stoicism means enduring pain without complaint.
-I suspect you mean when parents stuff their feelings?
+The dictionary definition of "Stoicism" is "the endurance of pain or hardship without a display of feelings and without complaint."
+So I suspect you mean when parents stuff their feelings?
 If we're giving kids the message that emotions aren't okay, then yes, stoicism is damaging.
 We need to experience our emotions, and to show our children that it is safe to experience emotions.

 If that means we sit down on the floor and cry sometimes, I think that is a good thing for children to see.
 We can just explain that we're sad, so we're crying, but things will be okay.
 That's a great learning experience for a child, especially when we are able to smile at them and talk about it shortly thereafter.
 What if we're swept by a very strong emotion, such as grief?
 We cry.